Skip to content

 Key ESPR Deadlines

-Dates marked with ~ or * are indicative and may refer to working-plan reviews, future delegated acts, or sector-specific rules.
+Dates marked with ~ or * are indicative and refer to expected delegated act adoption (Working Plan COM/2025/187).
+Mandatory DPP application typically follows 18–36 months after adoption.

 Feb 18, 2027